irismessage/sys2-coursework/answers.md

 - won't capture this for some reason?
 - solution: replace winpcap with npcap

+- ok nvm it wants me to demonstrate ip segmentation by sending it across a link

 Three (3) UDP data packets are used in the transfer.
 If you count the packets for file name and number of segments, that's five.